-44 If in the exercise of the powers hereby granted it be found Before roads necessary to crosscut through, raise, sink, or use any part of any road, interfered with whether carriage road or horse road, either public or private, so as to substituted.

-render it impassable for or dangerous to, or extraordinarily inconvenient to passengers or carriages, or to the persons entitled to the use thereof, the said lessees shall before operations are commenced cause a sufficient road to be made instead of the road to be interfered with, and shall at their own expense maintain such substituted part of any road in a state as convenient for passengers and carriages as the road so interfered with, or as nearly so as may be, so long as such last-mentioned road shall continue to be interfered with.
+44 If in the exercise of the powers hereby granted it be found Before roads necessary to crosscut through, raise, sink, or use any part of any road, interfered with whether carriage road or horse road, either public or private, so as to others to be render it impassable for or dangerous to, or extraordinarily inconvenient substituted. to passengers or carriages, or to the persons entitled to the use thereof, the said lessees shall before operations are commenced cause a sufficient road to be made instead of the road to be interfered with, and shall at their own expense maintain such substituted road in a state as convenient for passengers and carriages as the road so interfered with, or as nearly so as may be.